pixlcore/xyops-nginx/README.md

 # xyOps Multi-Master Nginx with TLS

-This repo generates a custom Docker Image designed to be used with [xyOps](https://xyops.io).
+This repository generates a custom Docker Image designed to be used with [xyOps](https://xyops.io).

 This is a wrapper around the official [Nginx Docker Image](https://hub.docker.com/_/nginx), which layers in [Node.js](https://nodejs.org/) and a custom [Health Check Daemon](https://github.com/pixlcore/xyops-healthcheck) for [xyOps](https://xyops.io).
 This is for use with xyOps multi-master setups, utilizing TLS.
 For setup instructions, please see the [xyOps Self-Hosting Guide](https://github.com/pixlcore/xyops/blob/main/docs/self-hosting.md).